 The Certificate in Integrative and Experiential Learning certificate (IEL) is an initiative of The Center for Teaching Excellence and the Center for Integrative and Experiential Learning.
 The program is designed to bring together faculty, instructors, and graduate students interested in exploring ways to help students reflect on and connect what they do within and beyond their curriculum, embrace multiple perspectives, and synthesize and transfer their knowledge to new, complex situations.

 There has been an increase in students experiencing mental health distress in college and oftentimes, faculty are the first to observe these behaviors.
-The Mental Health and Well-being Competency Certificate program is an initiative from Student Health Services with the goal of the helping faculty members feel better equipped to respond to the growing mental health needs of students.
+The Mental Health and Well-being Competency Certificate program is an initiative from University Health Services with the goal of the helping faculty members feel better equipped to respond to the growing mental health needs of students.
 This certificate program is designed to address the growing need of faculty preparedness in responding to this new challenge.
 This training series will help faculty learn how to recognize the warning signs of distress, how to appropriately intervene and refer students in all levels of distress, how to incorporate key concepts of resilience into the curriculum, and lastly, how to respond to trauma in the classroom.
 Faculty will receive a certificate of completion after completing all four trainings in two consecutive semesters.

 In this series of workshops, you'll learn how you can develop an Online International Program (as referred to as study abroad courses) to enrich the global learning experiences of your students—virtually!
 By leveraging your international expertise and interests, you can open the doors to a global adventure for many students.
 Upon completion of all three required workshops, you’ll earn a digital badge which you can proudly add to your study abroad course, your email signature, or online professional page to indicate your unique expertise in virtual Global Learning Experience development.